cwiederspan/remote-development/container-java/README.md

-# Try Out Development Containers: .NET Core
+# Try Out Development Containers: Java

 This is a sample project that lets you try out the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.